-A student who only participates actively in class and does a good job on the case write-up and autonomous vehicles assignment can receive a maximum grade of HP.
+A student who only participates actively in class, submits all poll question assignments, and does a good job on the two case write-ups and autonomous vehicles data assignment can receive a maximum grade of HP.
 Students who wish to receive an H must also submit an individual final project as described below in addition to the other requirements.
 There is no reason to do a final project unless you are going to put forth a serious effort on all components of the grade.